Minimise Space & Costs

 In simple terms this could be building up stocks to meet certain events – such as Black Friday or the Christmas period – whilst running lower stocks during quieter periods.

-Take advantage of a JIT service
+Take advantage of a Just in Time service

 Saving the most effective method of reducing packaging storage requirements until last, using a Just in Time (JIT) or fully managed packaging inventory service can have a huge impact on your warehouse.